ibarwick/libfq/INSTALL.md

     make
     make install

-The usual configuration options can be specified.
+The standard configuration options can be specified.

-Note that `libfq` requires Firebird's `ibase.h` header file, which can be in a non-standard location.
-Specify its path either with the CFLAGS environment variable or the configure option `--with-ibase=DIR`.
+Additionally two custom options are available

+- `--with-ibase=DIR`: location of Firebird's `ibase.h` header file, which
+  is often in a non-standard location (see below)
+- `--with-fbclient=DIR`: location of the `fbclient` library, if not in standard library path (e.g. `/usr/local/lib`)

 Known ibase.h locations: